 - Portuguese Way: It starts in Lisbon (Portugal), takes around 25 days and covers a bit more than 600km.
+Many people decide to walk the Portuguese Way from Porto to Santiago de Compostela.
 At some point, it diverges in two (one that goes along the coast and another one inland) before these two paths join again in Galicia.
 The Coastal Portuguese Way is a great choice for those enjoying all things Portugal, and great landscapes by the coast.
 I did a few stages last year (from Porto to the Galician border) and it is well worth it!

 - Northern Way: It starts in Irún (Spain), and covers 824km in 32 stages along the Cantabric coast.
 Another one for sea lovers, I did the last 100km of this one when I was 13 along with my dad and little brother.
 It was a very challenging experience as we did not find anyone else until we joined the main French Way route in Arzua, the first stage was nearly 40km, we lacked preparation – and proper equipment – and the weather did not cooperate as it was pouring for a couple of days.
 Over twenty years have already passed since that, and I am ready to see what it looks like today, as I am sure it has changed a lot since then.